 Front yard area

-Outdoors, there is a statue of the heroic Vietnamese Mother in traditional ao dai, 4.5m high, making a strong impression on visitors.
-At the foot of the statue are engraved 8 golden words: “Anh hùng – Bất khuất – Trung hậu – Đảm đang” (Hero – Unconquerable – Loyal – Capable) given by Uncle Ho to Vietnamese women during the Vietnam War.
+Outside, there is a 4.5m-high statue of the heroic Vietnamese Mother in traditional ao dai, making a strong impression on visitors.
+At the foot of the statue are engraved eight golden words: “Anh hùng – Bất khuất – Trung hậu – Đảm đang” (Hero – Unconquerable – Loyal – Capable) given by Uncle Ho to Vietnamese women during the Vietnam War.

-The front yard is quite large and covered by a lot of green trees.
-There are 4 paintings depicting 4 Vietnamese women in traditional ao dai.
+The front yard is quite large and covered with many green trees.
+There are four paintings depicting 4 Vietnamese women in traditional ao dai.

 Ground floor

-The museum has an 800-seat auditorium, a library containing 11,000 book titles with a special theme of women, and a cinema room on the ground floor of the new building.
+The museum has an 800-seat auditorium, a library with 11,000 titles focused on women, and a cinema room on the ground floor of the new building.

 The 1st floor

-Traditional craft villages of Southern ethnic women: the loom is used by South Vietnamese ethnic women to make cloth, the scene simulates the South Vietnamese ethnic women soaking cloth in dyed wooden buckets…
+Traditional craft villages of Southern ethnic women: looms are used by South Vietnamese ethnic women to make cloth; the scene depicts them soaking cloth in dyed wooden buckets…

 Ao Dai – Vietnam’s quintessence: Costumes of court ladies in the Nguyen Dynasty in the 1920s, innovative wedding dresses, traditional wedding dresses of Vietnamese women in the early 20th century; Vietnamese women’s traditional wedding dress in 1960; Traditional wedding dress of Vietnamese women in 1970.